-Thanks for taking the time to read through this blog post and I hope we have answered the question of “How much do yoga teachers make?”
-I had so much fun researching this topic, that’s for sure and I think you will agree, the average hourly salary for a yoga instructor taken across the United States is pretty impressive.
+Thanks for taking the time to read through this blog post, and I hope we have answered the question, “How much do yoga teachers make?”
+I had so much fun researching this topic, that’s for sure and I think you will agree; the average hourly salary for a yoga instructor taken across the United States is pretty impressive.

-It’s also critical to remember that like other fitness professions there are many ways that you as a yoga teacher can supplement your income and I am hoping that so of the ideas we worked through might prove to be useful to you down the line once you start your yoga career.
+It’s also critical to remember that, like other fitness professions, there are many ways that you as a yoga teacher can supplement your income, and I am hoping that some of the ideas we worked through might prove to be useful to you down the line once you start your yoga career.

-As always, should you have any questions or queries, don’t forget to leave me a comment and I will get back to you as soon as I can.
-Browse PT Pioneer for a range of articles that cover a range of different careers in the world of fitness or remember to check out two other blog posts regarding yoga – yoga certifications and how to go about becoming a yoga instructor.
+As always, if you have any questions or queries, don’t forget to comment; I will get back to you as soon as possible.
+Browse PT Pioneer for a range of articles that cover various careers in the world of fitness, or remember to check out two other blog posts regarding yoga – yoga certifications and how to become a yoga instructor.

 All content published on PTPioneer is checked and reviewed extensively by our staff of experienced personal trainers, nutrition coaches, and other Fitness Experts.
 This is to make sure that the content you are reading is fact-checked for accuracy, contains up-to-date information, and is relevant.
 We only add trustworthy citations that you can find at the bottom of each article.
 You can read more about our editorial integrity here.